emkay-ai-us/Carbon-Footprint/README.md

 I’m an AI/ML engineer and educator with over 28 years of experience, now focusing on **climate tech**.
 This is my first open-source project in sustainability, designed to help individuals and SMEs take the first step toward emissions awareness.

-Feel free to (https://www.linkedin.com/in/muthukumaran-maruthappa-501825100/) if you'd like to collaborate!
+Feel free to [connect on LinkedIn]https://your-linkedin-url](https://www.linkedin.com/in/muthukumaran-maruthappa-501825100/))if you'd like to collaborate!

 ---